TUW-GEO/cookiecutter-tuw-jupyter/README.md

 ### .setup/Makefile

-The Makefile in this directory provides commands for setting up the project's environment.
-This might include tasks such as installing dependencies, setting up virtual environments, or other setup procedures necessary to get the project running.
-When the project is published on GitHub this file can be used to load the repository and all the dependencies.
+The Makefile from the `.setup` folder provides commands for setting up the project or deleting the notebooks and all dependencies again.
+With the command `make notebooks`the file handles the task of cloning the repository from GitHub, installing dependencies, and setting up virtual environments and kernels.
+The command `make delete`removes notebooks, environments and kernels again.

 ### .setup/README.md

-This README file contains instructions on how to set up the development environment for the project.
+This README file contains instructions on how to use the makefile to share the project both for TU Wien lecturers and for TU Wien students.

 ### .gitignore